 Suspension

 I served as the suspension lead in the 2019 season.
-My main goals were to improve the vehicle’s low speed turn radius and to strengthen the rear suspension links to ensure they would not fail.
+My main goals were to improve the vehicle’s low speed turn radius and to solve the mystery of the failing rear suspension links.

 Low Speed Turning Radius